江城子·天涯流落思无穷(别徐州)A Traveller of the World, a Seeker for the Soul

 - to the tune of Jiangchengzi

-written by: Su Shi ( 11th century)
+Written by: Su Shi ( 11th AC)

-translated by: Julia Min
+English trans. by: Julia Min (2022)

 A traveller of the world, a seeker for the soul,

 “How much spring is left me?”
-I ask East God
+I ask East God,

-all the cosy flashbacks begin to unfold, brimming;-
+and cosy memories begin to unfold, brimming,

-How can I flow my tears now to Chu River East?
+how can I flow my tears now to Chu River East?

 Notes: